-A few of us may remember when the Volkswagen Beetle became popular, when Ford introduced the Pinto, then the Maverick, Chevrolet brought out the Luv pickup, and Ford the Courier.
-These were economy model vehicles, sharing the road with luxury models, such as Park Avenue, Continental, and Crown Victoria.
+A few of us may remember when the Volkswagen Beetle became popular, when Ford introduced the Pinto and the Maverick, when Chevrolet brought out the Luv pickup, and Ford the Courier.
+These were economy model vehicles, sharing the road with luxury models, such as the Buick Park Avenue, Lincoln Continental, and Ford Crown Victoria.

-Mattress manufacturers also have had – and still have – economy models.
-These are often called “entry level” mattresses, the lowest-priced ones in their collections.
-However, the terms “economy model” and “entry level” are relative – an entry level Aireloom mattress would be beyond reach for most of us.
+Mattress manufacturers also have economy models.
+These are often called “entry-level” mattresses, the lowest-priced ones in their collections.
+However, the terms “economy model” and “entry-level” are relative – an entry level Aireloom mattress would be beyond reach for most of us.

 One Up, One Down

 In 2014, Casper Sleep shook up the mattress marketplace with their Casper Mattress.
-This new mattress company had one model, and sold it only online, directly and through Amazon, shipping to buyers’ front doors, and passing the savings on to the consumer by not adding the costs of retailing through brick-and-mortar stores.
-Along with a few other startups, this started the current bed-in-a-box movement.
-These new offerings were mostly memory foam mattresses, coming a couple of years before the 25th anniversary of this kind of bed.
+This new mattress company had one model, and sold it only online, directly and through Amazon.
+They shipped it to buyers’ front doors and passed the savings on to the consumer.
+This way they were not adding the costs of retailing through brick-and-mortar stores.
+Along with a few other startups, this ignited the current bed-in-a-box movement.
+These new offerings were mostly memory foam mattresses.
+They came along a couple of years before the 25th anniversary of this kind of bed.

-The design of this mattress was directed at the middle majority of shoppers, with a medium firm feel.
-Then in 2017, Casper Sleep expanded their product line with one up and one down, first their luxury mattress, The Wave, then in October with the Essential, their economy model.
+The design of this mattress with a medium firm feel was directed at the middle majority of shoppers.
+Then in 2017, Casper Sleep expanded their product line with one up and one down.
+First came their luxury mattress, The Wave; then in October came their economy model, The Essential Mattress.